 ii.
 Providing monies to Carer’s and Support Workers for shopping and spends;

 iii.
-Providing money for holidays, equipment, clothes and furniture.
+Providing money for holidays, equipment, clothes and furniture;

-3. Identify suitable benefits claims;
+3. Identifies suitable benefits claims;

-4. Complete and sign benefits claim forms;
+4. Completes and sign benefits claim forms;

 A Tailored Fit Service and Banking Accounts

-On receipt of the Appointeeship, an account(s) is opened in the name of the Service User enabling us to manage their finances efficiently and to provide monies as needed.
-A banking platform is provided by our banking partner offering a secure banking facility that is subject to their duties under the Financial Conduct Authority (FCA) regulation and the Financial Services Compensation Scheme (FSCS).
+On receipt of the Appointeeship, a bank account is opened in the name of the Adult from which we manage their finances and provide monies as needed.
+The banking platform is provided by our high street banking partner offering a secure banking facility that is subject to their duties under the Financial Conduct Authority (FCA) regulation and the Financial Services Compensation Scheme (FSCS).